 4. Leverage personalized video messages to build rapport

-Second only to being face-to-face with a person, video is the best way to humanize communication in the sales process and should be within your sales plan.
-Through video, prospects can see facial expressions, hand gestures, and personality.
+Second only to being face-to-face with a person, sales video is the best way to humanize communication in the sales process and should be within your sales plan.
+Through sales videos, prospects can see facial expressions, hand gestures, and personality.
 These are key elements of nonverbal communication that are lost when sellers only communicate through voice calls or text messages.

 That’s why we developed the FlyMSG Sales Pro for Teams virtual training course, where we teach sales teams the skills they need to create and send video messages that help them stand out from the crowd and create more sales conversations.

-#SalesLeaders, are your sellers keeping #sales cycles short and moving prospects through the pipeline as quickly as possible? 😲 Discover best practices to manage sales #pipelines in this article by @JillofAll. #modernselling Click To Tweet
+#SalesLeaders, are your sellers keeping #sales cycles short and moving prospects through the pipeline as quickly as possible? ????
+Discover best practices to manage sales #pipelines in this article by @M_3Jr #modernselling Share on X

 To master how to efficiently keep your sales pipeline filled, it’s important to review where your existing customers come from.
 This will enable you to pinpoint those channels that may be worth pursuing as you prospect to find more leads, and to find them faster.
 As sales professionals, knowing how to attract leads, engage with prospects, and close deals is core to the success of your sales organization.

-Analyzing key metrics such as sales performance (via tracking revenue goals), sales cycle length, and number of new leads added to your sales CRM per quarter can give you incredible insight into how well your sales team is performing.
+Analyzing key metrics such as sales performance (via tracking revenue goals or using a sales tracking scorecard), sales cycle length, and number of new leads added to your sales CRM per quarter can give you incredible insight into how well your sales team is performing.
 Should they consistently miss quota, exploring ways to have the sales team partner with your marketing team to generate more and better quality leads is a great next step to explore.

 Using LinkedIn® to Build your Sales Pipeline